Apple Watch battery tips that actually work

 The Apple Watch is one of the most in-depth and useful smartwatches on the market today.
 There are likely other ways for you to help save some battery life.

-Sound off in the comments below, and let us know if there are any Apple Watch battery-saving tips and tricks that we may have missed!
+Sound off in the comments below, and let us know if we may have missed any Apple Watch battery-saving tips and tricks!